 Keep your mind relax

 Camping alone at night times will make you into a flurry of worry and fear.
 Even a mild sound in the forest will make you infinitely sacred, even the little sounds in the wild seem to be louder.
-Talk yourself to overcome the fear and slow down your mind.
+Talk to yourself to overcome the fear and slow down your mind.
 When you start to panic say some mantra or a little pep talk you can voice out loud to yourself.
 This situation makes you more confident and bolder.

 Don’t pick a faraway place

 For your solo trip choose a place that is close to your house and one that you’re familiar with. further, you go far, opening up yourself to something to go wrong.
 You feel comfortable when you make your camping in a known area and feel relaxed.
 Share your camping plans with someone in your house.
 Tell about the day you head out for the trip and the day you’re coming back and where you’re going.

 Bring a book

 Camping with others is full of conversation and storytelling but when you travel alone you don’t have anyone to talk to.
 So, carry a book along with you and it fills the space of others.
 Having a solo trip will bring confidence in you as well as you can identify yourself.

-last but not the least thing you have to remember
+last but not least thing you have to remember

 Check Your Camping Skill Properly

-Before making a plan of solo camping you must have the knowledge of camping activities like
+Before making a plan of solo camping you must have knowledge of camping activities like

 - How to find proper camping location / Navigation

 - Arrangement of food (in case of you travel far)

 - Collecting dry wood